 Another dramatic change you can make to any space is to give it a fresh coat of paint!
 It will completely transform any room by breathing new life into it.
 Keep an eye out for deals during the holidays for the best sales on supplies and paint.

 Always remember to check with your landlord or lease agreement to find out if there are any restrictions on paint palettes.
 If the color is neutral or matches the rental’s palette, the landlord might not make you change it when you move out.

 You don’t need to go out and spend a bunch of money on a new sofa.
 Buy a new slipcover, throw blanket, and a few decorative pillows.
 A small investment for a huge change!

 Mirrors give rooms dimension and the illusions of them being bigger than they are.
 Place them in areas with low lighting or tight spaces.
 A large standup mirror can be leaned against the wall and prevent you from needing nails and damaging the walls.
 Plus, you can admire yourself head to toe when you leave the house.

 Clean walls with a few select pieces of art will make any room come alive.
 Head over to sites such as Etsy for custom pieces or major retailers like Art.com.
 Or you could opt to make your own art similar to these 21 DIY inexpensive wall art ideas.

 If you’re not loving the floors in your rental, consider finding a statement rug that fits your style.
-First, measure the space or use painters tape to layout where you’d like the rug.
+First, measure the space or use painter’s tape to lay out where you’d like the rug.
 This makes it easier to narrow down your options when searching.
 Check out eBay and HomeGoods, they always have killer deals on rugs.
 A good rug can give any room the character and color it needs.

 We can all agree, vertical blinds are probably the most unappealing window coverings ever.
 Blinds, in general, are a hassle that can get costly to replace because they break often.